Simizfo/WSATools/README.md

 ## Support me and the app development
-If you like my work on WSATools, and you want to support me and the app development, I'd be really grateful.
-I'm a student, and I work on it on my free time.
+If you like my work on WSATools, and you want to support me and the app development, I'd be really grateful, as I work on it on my free time.
 Feel free to make a donation on my [paypal.me page](https://paypal.me/simizfo) or from inside the app, where I've put a little box at the end of the settings page.

 Thanks!